-Take a look at the big picture even outside of the Justuno analytics dashboard, if you’re looking to optimize your current intelligent product recommendations.
-Review your returns and exchanges, see what’s working and what’s not with these, if you see something consistently being returned you should re-evaluate the targeting strategy for recommendations.
-Reviewing your order history can also help you identify opportunities for new product bundles to decrease bounce and abandonment rates by combining lower converting products with higher converting related items and offering a special discount for them together.
+Take a look at the big picture, even outside of the Justuno analytics dashboard, if you’re looking to optimize your current intelligent product recommendations.
+Review your returns and exchanges to see what’s working/what’s not with these; if you see something consistently being returned, you should re-evaluate the targeting strategy for recommendations.
+Reviewing your order history can also help you identify opportunities for new product bundles to decrease bounce and abandonment rates by combining lower-converting products with higher-converting related items and offering a special discount for them together.

 Intelligent product recommendations are a great addition to any website and can be used in tandem with off-site retargeting for ads and email campaigns to reinforce a personalized, relevant onsite experience for every shopper.
 They efficiently guide consumers through their full journey from discovery to purchase and back to discovery again.

 You’ll provide a better shopping experience through a simple yet highly-effective way to inject personalization anywhere on your website.

 If you’re already on Justuno Plus, talk with your dedicated Conversion Strategist about new ways to use Commerce AI on your website, and if you’re not, request a demo to learn more about our intelligent product recommendations and the many more powerful conversion features available on the Justuno platform.